opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/dcat-ap-ch.rst

         </rdf:RDF>

-The example catalogs above just show the classes.
-But each of those classes has also further properties.
+The example catalogs above show the classes without any further properties.
-Here you can find an overview of those properties and which of these you must provide:
+Here you can find an overview of all possible properties and which of these you must provide.

 - ``mandatory`` means you MUST provide them
-- ``contidional`` means you must provide them under certain conditions
+- ``conditional`` means you must provide them under certain conditions
 - ``optional`` means you may provide them

 Example for Download